-The HomeKit controller integration allows you to use accessories with the “Works with HomeKit” logo with Home Assistant.
+The HomeKit controller integration allows you to connect accessories with the “Works with HomeKit” logo to Home Assistant.
 This integration should not be confused with the HomeKit integration, which allows you to control Home Assistant devices via HomeKit.

 The integration will automatically detect HomeKit compatible devices that are ready to pair if the

 zeroconf integration is enabled.
 This is enabled by default on new installations via the

 To see which devices have been discovered see the “Integrations” page in your Home Assistant dashboard.
 When you click on “Configure” you can enter your HomeKit PIN and the device should be added to your Home Assistant instance.
 If your device is currently paired with an Apple device via HomeKit, you will need to reset it in order to pair it with Home Assistant.
 Once Home Assistant is configured to work with the device, you can export it back to Siri and Apple Home with the

 There is currently support for the following device types within Home Assistant:

 - Cover (HomeKit garage door openers, windows, or window coverings)